HyperGAN/HyperGAN/CONTRIBUTING.md

 # Project vision

-The goal of this project is to create a composable GAN API to use in our own apps.
+The goal of this project is to create a composable GAN API for developers, researchers and artists to use.

+### Developer goals:

-Our goal is to be able to train a model on expensive hardware, then deploy the generator or discriminator to various consumer platforms.
+We foresee developers training models on expensive hardware, then deploying a generator or discriminator to various platforms(phones, tablets, servers, toasters (the perfect toast robot?)).

+HyperGAN hopes to make that *easy* to do with the API.

+### Artist goals:

+Artists may use GANs to generate paintings, align concepts to data, or things we cant think of (they are very creative people).

+HyperGAN can help artists by being *simple* to use through the command line.

+### Researcher goals:

+Researchers may find it useful to compose various parts of different papers to test concepts or add new composable types.

+HyperGAN can help researchers a *sharable* way using `json` files.

 # Current state

 HyperGAN is in open beta and available to everyone under the MIT license.

-We welcome help from everyone.

-If you are an ML engineer(or study) you can help by implementing a paper.
-If you are an enthusiast or developer, we'd love to see what you create.

 # Custom models

 If you would like to contact us about building custom models please email martyn.garcia AT gmail.com.